 8. Do plenty of workouts spending 1-2 hours at marathon pace

-In addition to the long runs, doing more moderate runs at marathon pace would have done two things: helped me be prepared for running that pace for a marathon and also given me a better idea of what pace I could realistically maintain.
+In addition to the long runs, doing more moderate runs at marathon pace would have done two things: it helped me be prepared for running that pace for a marathon and also gave me a better idea of what pace I could realistically maintain.